ivanitlearning/learning-k8s/README.md

     - Ingress
     ingress:
     - from:
-      - ipBlock: # Works as OR with ns and pod selector if the "-" specified
+      - ipBlock: # Works as OR with ns and pod selector if "-" specified, meaning it adds to the list allowed
           cidr: 172.17.0.0/16 # Can also specify /32 for one IP
           except:
           - 172.17.1.0/24